NOXCIS/Wiregate/README.md

 ### Example Commands

-To install with Express, AdGuard, and Darkwire:
+To install with Express, AdGuard, and Darkwire with Tor Enabled:

 ```bash
 sudo ./install.sh E-A-D Tor-br-webtun